Even for those who are experienced in design and imagery, vibrance vs saturation can be confusing.

 Likewise, if we decrease the vibrance in the photo, the green remains the same and the blues and purples become more muted, as shown below.

-Saturation vs vibrance: which one should you use?
+Saturation vs vibrance: deciding which to adjust first

 According to Adobe, the best way to use saturation is when you want to make an entire image less dull and want all of the colors to “pop.”